andresTabiTuwien/dmp_evaluation_service_web_site/docs/status.md

 # Service Status

 Browse what the service exposes.
-Each tab fetches and lists items as cards.
+Each tab fetches and lists items in a table.

 === "Benchmarks"
     <div class="tab-tools">